 A waterlogged California is bracing for yet another atmospheric river

-California has been inundated with intense rainfall since Friday, causing widespread flooding and mudslides.
-Though the rain dwindled Sunday, the state is bracing for another atmospheric river expected to make landfall as soon as Monday night.
+California is bracing for another atmospheric river expected to make landfall as soon as Monday night as the state has been inundated with intense rainfall since Friday, causing widespread flooding and mudslides.

 That is forecast to bring more rain and snow — and more flooding — through Wednesday.